Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Introduction

+Message passing GNNs (MPGNNs) \citep{gilmer2020message}\mrrand{added the suggested reference coining the term MPGNN}, as the currently dominant graph learning architecture, constitute the main baselines in our experiments.
+Many variants of this architecture exist \citep[see][]{wu2020comprehensive}, such as GCN \citep{kipf2017semi}, GIN \citep{Keyulu18}, GAT \citep{velivckovic2017graph}, GraphSage \citep{DBLP:journals/corr/HamiltonYL17}, and PNA \citep{corso2020principal}.
 Multiple extensions to the standard message passing framework have been proposed that strengthen the theoretical expressiveness which otherwise is bounded by the 1-dimensional Weisfeiler-Leman algorithm.
 With 3WLGNN, \citet{maron2019provably} suggested a higher-order GNN, which is equivalent to the 3-dimensional Weisfeiler-Leman kernel and thus more expressive than standard MPGNNs.
 In HIMP \citep{fey2020hierarchical}, the backbone of a molecule graph is extracted and then two GNNs are run in parallel on the backbone and the full molecule graph.
 This allows HIMP to detect structural features that are otherwise neglected.
 Explicit counts of fixed substructures such as cycles or small cliques have been added to the node and edge features by \citet{bouritsas2020improving} (GSN).
 Similarly, \citet{sankar2017motif}, \citet{lee2019graph}, and \citet{peng2020motif} added the frequencies of motifs, i.e., common connected induced subgraphs, to improve the predictions of GNNs. \citet{sankar2020beyond} introduce motif-based regularization, a framework that improves multiple MPGNNs.
-A novel approach with strong empirical performance is GINE+ \citep{brossard2020graph}.
-It is based on GIN and aggregates information from higher-order neighborhoods, allowing it to detect small substructures such as cycles.
-Combining GINE+ with APPNP \citep{guenneman2019personalizedPagerank}, a propagation scheme based on the personalized pagerank, improves the performance even further \citep{gineappnp}. \citet{beaini2020directional} proposed DGN, which incorporates directional awareness into message passing.
+In \citep{ijcai2022p291} the authors introduce sparse motifs which help to reduce over-smoothing in their architecture called Sparse-Motif Ensemble Graph Convolutional Network.
+Another approach with strong empirical performance is GINE+ \citep{brossard2020graph}.
+It is based on GIN and aggregates information from higher-order neighborhoods, allowing it to detect small substructures such as cycles. \citet{beaini2020directional} proposed DGN, which incorporates directional awareness into message passing. \citet{CWNetworks} propose CW Networks, which incorporate regular Cell Complexes into GNNs to construct architectures that are not less powerful than 3-WL.